eruffaldi/nested-tensors/README.md

 # CNN Example
 A practical example in CNN is the following.
 Assuming that we are dealing with a timeseries of T samples made of F features (position,velocity) in 3 dimensions (xyz).
 This means that the input can be assumed to be (T,F,C).
 Then, for perforning convolution we need to reduce to a 2 dimension matrix along several approaches:

-* F|T,C that is we have F separate convolutions of matrices T by C
 * T,FC  that is we have a matrix with time on rows, and stacked F and C on columns
 * T,CF  as above witht C and F flipped
+* F|T,C that is we have F separate convolutions of matrices T by C

+The latter case requires to split the tensor in contiguous chunks so that the sub matrices F,C can be sento to different parts of the graph.
+For row major cases we just need to place these subdimensions first.

+The Python version provides a function that returns just the stide of a given shape

+# Jacobian Case

+The stacking of tensors is also useful when dealing with arbitrary Jacobian for functions $(R^n1,R^(m2,n2),R^n3) -> R^(k,q)$ that is a function from different inputs as vector or matrices and a vector, or matrix (p,q) as output.
+The resulting Jacobian can be flattened to a matrix as: (KQ, N1+M2 N2 + N3).

+# Missing

+What is missing it is something that goes beyond the stacking of dimension and it is the justaposition of dimensions.